-HORTICULTURE
+2024 HORTICULTURE

-The purpose of Horticulture is to encourage participants to start and maintain vegetable gardens.
-In addition 4-H'ers can participate in planting, growing, and caring for flowers.
+The purpose of Horticulture is to encourage participants to start and maintain vegetable and herb gardens.
+In addition 4-H'ers can participate in planting, growing, and caring for flowers and houseplants.
 There is also a special gardening project in this category that 4-H'ers can participate in.

-4-H members may only exhibit in the project in which they are enrolled and one entry per class number.
+4-H members may only exhibit one entry per class number.
+For more resources and materials in this category, refer to https://4hcurriculum.unl.edu/index.php/main/program_project/106